Ever have a moment that stops you in your tracks?

 We were most certainly still bumping down the runway, but I was so struck by his vision for being up in the air - it was so real he could almost taste it!

-I sensed God nudging me to learn from this boy.
+I know not all of my readers are people of faith - but, I sensed that which I call God nudging me to learn from this boy.
 At that time I was weeks away from the final test that would determine if I would graduate from my coach training on time.
 The distance between me and my coaching certification was rapidly decreasing and I was almost in flight.

 Yet I FELT very much earthbound.
 I had recently gotten feedback that my coaching was technically excellent but "mechanical".
 Ouch.
 Worse, I could see what my trainer meant, but I didn't know how to become more natural.